-Reduce your hiring costs with Secure Screening Services!
+Reduce your recruiting costs with Secure Screening Services!

-We can help your company - small or large - reduce your hiring costs with our quality screening services!
-Not only will our experts recommend you the best products for your company, but we will help save you time in the hiring process and find you the right candidates first time round.
+We can help your company – small or large – reduce your recruiting cost with our quality screening services!
+Not only will our experts recommend you the best products for your company, but we will help save you time in the hiring process and find you the right candidates the first time around.

-We will provide you with clear and concise PDF reports on completion of employment screening.
-Our reports have an easy to read cover sheet that shows the result of the screening followed by a comprehensive report should you want to get into the details.
+We will provide you with clear and concise PDF reports on the completion of employment screening.
+Our reports have an easy-to-read cover sheet that shows the result of the screening followed by a comprehensive report should you want to get into the details.

 Our commitment to you will always be to provide you with the correct package with the right information for your needs.